xiaoxiae/Education-Scripts/README.md

 # Education Scripts
-This repository contains scripts to simplify my CS education.

 ## school
 The main script of the repository.
 Performs many school-related tasks, like opening the course folder/website, printing the calendar, listing finals...